areinisc/.vim/README.md

 # .vim
 Whether you're me and you're wanting a familiar Vim on a new computer, or you just want to experience vim through my eyes---rest assured, you've come to the right place.
 This remote will enable you to soar ever higher on you very own Vim cloud.

+Now available in sanity flavor.

 -----